celo-org/celo-monorepo/packages/docs/command-line-interface/validatorgroup.md

                                                      index addresses for local signing.
 Example --ledgerCustomAddresses "[4,99]"

-  --queue-update=queue-update                        Queues an update to the commission
+  --queue-update=queue-update                        Queues an update to the commission, which can be applied after the
+                                                     update delay.

   --useLedger                                        Set it to use a ledger wallet